Posted on November 1, 2018

 Keeping up on dental hygiene is always important.
 But, when braces are involved, brushing, flossing and otherwise cleaning your teeth and braces becomes all the more important.
 If food debris gets stuck inside of your child’s braces, this can result in a permanent “bleaching” effect, or even cause tooth decay.

-We have offices in Plantation, West Pembroke Pines, and East Pembroke FL, so if you would like to learn more about the benefits of braces with your child make an appointment today!
+We have offices in Plantation, West Pembroke Pines, and East Pembroke FL, so if you would like to learn more about the benefits of braces with your child or need help with talking with your child about braces, make an orthodontic appointment today!

 Monday 7:30 AM – 5:00 PM